aspeddro/tex.nvim/README.md

   engine = 'latexmk', -- tex engine
   compile = {
     events = { 'BufWritePost' }, -- compile when buffer is saved
-    watchlist = true -- enable feature to compile the index file when any file from watch list is changed }, viewer = nil, engines = { -- engines config
+    watchlist = true -- enable feature to compile file when any file from watch list is changed }, viewer = nil, engines = { -- engines config